-It takes imagination, problem-solving and a great deal of creativity to be a successful engineer.
-With engineering courses in Wisconsin from Sylvan, it's a great time for budding engineers to work on these skills — and have an unforgettably fun experience as they do so!
-Kids love to work out what makes toys, gadgets and devices tick, so our sessions are tailored to explore and examine real mechanical and architectural challenges.
+Engineers need strong technical abilities and know-how, as well as creative problem-solving skills and plenty of imagination.
+There's never been a better time for future engineers to develop these skills — and have a blast doing it — with Sylvan's Engineering courses in Wisconsin.
+Kids love to figure out how toys, gadgets and other devices work, so we tailor our sessions to explore real-world challenges in architecture and mechanics.
 Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
-After all, learning is so much more engaging when it's a whole lot of fun as well!
+After all, learning doesn't feel like a frustration when it's a lot of fun at the same time!

 We think there's no better way to understand engineering concepts and principles than by using them to solve real-life challenges.
-That's why our weekly sessions task students to design and build new and exciting LEGO® machines and K'NEX® structures.
+That's why our students are presented with new and exciting LEGO® and K'NEX® building activities each week.
 And the learning doesn't end once building is finished: students also learn how to test their creations, entering them in friendly contests and redesigning them according to the new principles learned.
-In other words, we're here to support, engage and excite the young engineer, mechanic or architect in your life — so don't be surprised if bridges, race cars and other projects become the topic of conversation in your home!
+Very simply, our goal is to guide and motivate your budding engineer, mechanic or architect — so you shouldn't be surprised when race cars, bridges and other engaging projects become your son or daughter's preferred topic of conversation!

 Let's get creative!
 Our Engineering courses in Wisconsin feature:

 - Practical tasks: We understand how to deliver the very latest app-based learning, but this program is all about learning by doing.

 - STEM teaching: As STEM skills become increasingly important in the modern world, now is the time for your child to start developing strong 21st century competencies.

 - Teamwork: Buddying up to take on challenges, students learn how to work together and enhance their personal communication skills.

 - Weekly updates: We'll email you photos and summaries after each session, as well as a peek at next week's project.